The Full Roadmap: Where You Are and What Comes Next

 Phase 3: Halal Income and Career

-Phase 3 maximizes earning power within Islamic guidelines.
-Debt elimination frees cash flow.
+Phase 3 maximizes your earning power within Islamic guidelines.
+Debt elimination frees up cash flow.
 Income optimization fills that freed capacity with growing halal revenue.

 The phase covers: halal income maximization strategy.
 Salary negotiation for Muslim professionals.
 Haram industry classification for career decisions.
 Career transition planning for those leaving haram industries.
 Multiple income stream development.
 Islamic entrepreneurship principles.
 Side hustle evaluation through an Islamic lens.
 Tax optimization for Muslim households.